rokka-io/rokka-client-php-twig/README.md

 When working with file references, this extension can upload image files to rokka as necessary.
 Uploading on the fly introduces a considerable overhead.
-If you build a CMS, we recommend to upload images to rokka on creation or in a background process, and work with the rokka hash in the template, to avoid the first rendering taking a performance hit.
+If you build a CMS, we recommend to upload images to rokka on creation or in a background process, and use the rokka image hash with the `rokka_generate_url` twig function in the template, to avoid the first rendering taking a performance hit.
 The main use case for uploading on the fly is static site generators where you pre-render the pages and then deploy the rendered code.

 ## Installation